 The dust has settled on Apple's September hardware event, but we're still discovering nuggets of information in its aftermath.
-One important detail we've uncovered is that macOS Catalina will be available as a free upgrade in October.
-That's according to Apple's website, which was quietly updated following the event.

 Hidden at the bottom of the macOS Catalina webpage is a list of devices that can run Catalina.
 Don't worry about scrolling all the way down; we've done the work for you.
 Below is a comprehensive list of all Mac devices that will receive the Catalina update next month.

 - iMac 2012 and later

 - iMac Pro 2017 and later (all models)

 There shouldn't be any complaints from Apple users about which devices can and can't run macOS Catalina.
 As you can see, Apple is quite generous with supporting older devices --- some of which are seven years old.
 For comparison, Google stops supporting Chromebooks after six-and-a-half years, with no exceptions.